On the Rocks: A Political Comedy

 On the Rocks: A Political Comedy (1932) is a play by George Bernard Shaw which deals with the social crisis of the Great Depression.
 The entire play is set in the Cabinet Room of 10 Downing Street.
 It is noted for its evidence of Shaw's political evolution towards apparent support for dictatorship.

+Premiere

+The play was first produced at the Winter Garden Theatre, London on 25 November 1933, with the following cast: